DavidDeveloperF/mac_maps_and_permissions/README.md

     also discovered how to sort descending
          myQuakeDetailList.sort((b, a) => a.mag.compareTo(b.mag));   // LIST SORT - DESCENDING

+DONE: didn't work on Android....  (needed maps API key somewhere else ???)
+    it DOES need the key - in android manifest android/app/src/main/AndroidManifest.xml

 Saved version 1.0
 =================
 Managed to get maps working on iPhone !
+    TODO: need  **/AppDelegate.swift in the .gitignore file (don't want to put API key into Github)

 1) have to get a API key and save it in AppDelegate.swift import UIKit import Flutter